sydney-machine-learning/cyclonecategory_GCMs/README.md

 # cyclonecatgoryprediction
-Understanding cyclone formation and category prediction using deep learning
+Understanding cyclone genesis and decade ahead estiation with sea surface temperature using deep learning